THE BEST PHOTOGRAPHY LOCATIONS IN MAINE

 4. Camden Hills State Park

 Maine is one of the most breathtaking states in the nation.
-The rugged rocks of the coastline draw us there for photography.
+The rugged rocks of the coastline draw us there.
 Take a look at some of the most incredible locations on the planet.
 Acadia National Park, of course, is one of our favorites.
 The list goes on.
 We will show you some of the best places we photographed in Maine.
 Acadia National Park is one of the most photographed National Parks globally.
 When you get there, you will see why.
-The rugged coastlines allowed us to do long exposure photography galore and some of the darkest skies in the world for astounding Milky Way photography.
+The rugged coastlines allowed us to do long exposure photography galore and some of the darkest skies in the world for astounding Milky Way photos.

 Months: The Milky Way Core can be seen from March to October, disappearing below the horizon for the rest of the year.
 It appears in the early morning hours in March and becomes visible earlier each month.
 The best time to catch a glimpse of the core is during summer, when it can be seen immediately after sunset, providing an ideal viewing opportunity for stargazers and photographers.